google/trillian/docs/TransparentLogging.md

 (signed) root hash for the Log; the cryptographic guarantees of the Log's Merkle tree only apply to data included in the Merkle hash.

-It is also the hash value that allows individual leaves to be retrieved, using the `trillian.GetLeavesByHash` entrypoint.
-The default Merkle hash for a Trillian Log leaf is `SHA-256(0x00 | leaf.LeafValue)`.
+The default Merkle hash for a Trillian Log leaf is `SHA-256(0x00 |
+leaf.LeafValue)`.

  - For Certificate Transparency, this hash is defined by [RFC 6962](https://tools.ietf.org/html/rfc6962#section-3.4) to be the SHA-256